 19 – 20 November 2019 |Gaborone, Botswana

-The Renewables Readiness Assessment (RRA) Expert Consultation workshop, organised by IRENA in partnership with Botswana's Ministry of Mineral Resources, Green Technology and Energy Security, will bring together relevant stakeholders for development of renewable in Botswana, including governmental officials, energy regulators and planners, energy experts, civil society, academia, financing institutions and the private sector.
-They will discuss the challenges and opportunities for the development of renewables, the outcomes of which will provide substantive inputs for the analysis that will be conducted as part of the RRA process.
+The Renewables Readiness Assessment (RRA) Expert Consultation workshop, organised by IRENA in partnership with Botswana's Ministry of Mineral Resources, Green Technology and Energy Security, brought together relevant stakeholders for development of renewable in Botswana, including governmental officials, energy regulators and planners, energy experts, civil society, academia, financing institutions and the private sector.
+They discussed the challenges and opportunities for the development of renewables, the outcomes of which will provide substantive inputs for the analysis that will be conducted as part of the RRA process.

 Botswana has abundant solar resource and a sizable biomass and wind potential, it is well placed to benefit from the global renewable energy transition triggered by the reduced technology costs.
 A number of renewable energy projects have been initiated, however, the majority of these have not been implemented due to various difficulties such as obtaining extraction licenses, approving preliminary studies, finalizing Power Purchase Agreements (PPAs) or obtaining financial closure.